 Verbier

 Verbier, located in Southwest Switzerland, is one of the most cosmopolitan resorts in the country, while also having an incredible amount of ski terrain.
 All told, Verbier’s 4 Valleys ski region has 254 miles (410 km) of ski runs and more than 90 lifts (yes, seriously).
 The region’s five resorts include: Verbier, Nendaz, Veysonnaz, Thyon and La Tzoumaz.
-Among the most iconic experiences is taking a cable car to the summit of Mont-Fort and, if you have the ability, skiing or riding down one of the iconic black runs.
-The town of Verbier has developed into a glamorous winter playground, and is dotted with Michelin-starred restaurants, stunning spas, wine bars and much more.
+Among the most epic experiences is taking a cable car to the summit of Mont-Fort and, if you have the ability, skiing or riding down one of the iconic black runs.
+The town of Verbier has developed into a glamorous winter playground, dotted with Michelin-starred restaurants, stunning spas, wine bars, and much more.
 This is an iconic Swiss ski holiday experience.

 Crans-Montana